Below are five audio clips from 5KA in 1968. They give you a good idea of how Australian commercial Top 40 radio sounded at the time.

 5KA was an AM station in Adelaide (population then around 800,000), the capital city of South Australia.
 It eventually went to FM as KAFM, now Triple M Adelaide.

 An archived version of 5KA Reunion can be seen at Pandora, the Australian web archive.
 If you go here you will be redirected to the exact page.
 Fortunately, the audio files are still accessible: it's a treasure trove!
+I have posted a mere sample here.

 My tattered copy of the Australian Radio Almanac (c.1968), lists only Stuart Jay under 5KA.
 (The 5DN entry has details of eight announcers: maybe they paid up.)
 Mike Fewster, heard below on Breakfast at 5KA, is listed under 5KA's country affiliate 5RM in Renmark.